 12.3 Any other employee assisting in the said investigation shall also be protected to the same extent as the Whistle Blower.

 12.4 A Whistle Blower may report any violation of the above clause to the Chairperson of the Audit Committee/ Chairperson, who shall investigate into the same and recommend suitable action to the management.

 If an investigation leads the Chairperson of the Committee to conclude that an improper or unethical act has been committed, the Chairperson shall recommend to the management of the Institute to take such disciplinary or corrective actions as they deem fit.

-The Chairperson shall submit a report to the Director on a regular basis about all Protected Disclosures referred to him/her since the last report together with the results of investigations, if any.
+The Chairperson shall submit a report to the Director General on a regular basis about all Protected Disclosures referred to him/her since the last report together with the results of investigations, if any.